-The developers want their apps to work better and to deliver messages, notifications and various updates with no lag especially when it comes to messengers.
-Devs don’t want you post low ratings with complaints on Google Play telling “I receive notifications in 10 minutes after my friend sends me a message!”
-But as developers make their apps more responsive and functional it often leads to a heavy battery drain.
+But as developers make their apps more responsive and functional, it often leads to a heavy battery drain.
 Such an antagonism.
 It is a rather hard thing to make the app smart so that it sleeps and wakes when it is appropriate.

 Find Apps That Heavily Drain the Battery of Your Samsung Galaxy S20 (S10, Note 20, 10)

 Before you start the battle you need to know the enemy by sight, right?